 To secure the pictures, we bought an A1 sized box frame and some led peg lights.
 I attached the peg lights to the frame by staple gun and then I decorated the exterior of the frame with white rose garland.
 This is now proudly displayed in our living room!

-Hubby and I first met in 2003 when we were both studying music
+Hubby and I first met in 2003 when we were both studying music performance in College.
+We knew that we had to incorporate our mutual love of music in some way on our big day.

 As our final personal touch and a way to avoid us dancing in public, we decided to play our first song.
 Backed up by some amazingly talented friends, we played Otis Redding’s “I’ve been loving you” as our first song.